IMGIITRoorkee/omniport-docs/docs/source/setting_up/omniport_docker.rst

 ---------------------

 There are quite a few images to be built which, thanks to Omniport's liberal use of scripts, translates to executing just as many shell commands.
-All these scripts are interactive, which means you will be asked questions, whose answers will determine the end result of the operation.
+Most of these scripts are interactive, which means you will be asked questions, whose answers will determine the end result of the operation.
+Build them after cloning the codebase, not before, because two of them copy dependency manifests out of it.

 Maybe one day we will write a script that runs these scripts.